Dhonbe1784/cautious-eureka-HGR/README.md

 # cautious-eureka-HGR
 This file requires
-python, mediapipe, opencv, and pyautogui install python 3.10.0 from python.org and go through the releases for mediapipe do pip install mediapipe==0.10.21 for opencv do
+python, mediapipe, opencv, and pyautogui install python 3.10.0 from python.org and go through the releases,

+for mediapipe do
+pip install mediapipe==0.10.21
+for opencv do